 Mathematics is taught across all Key Stages.
 It is compulsory for all students at Key Stages 3 and 4.

-Students in year 7 and 8 follow a 2 year scheme of work, allowing pupils to develop their mathematical skills through core topics, as well as engaging pupils with functional activities.
+Students in year 7, 8 and 9 follow a 3 year scheme of work, allowing pupils to develop their mathematical skills through core topics, as well as engaging pupils with functional activities.
 Students are assessed termly to ensure progress is made and interventions are put in place for required assistance.
-The two year scheme allows pupils to progress in a structured manner allowing them to develop all key areas of Mathematics.
+The three year scheme allows pupils to progress in a structured manner allowing them to develop all key areas of Mathematics.

 At the end of the two year scheme pupils will have covered all topics which include, Number, Algebra, Shape and Data.

-Years 10/11 are important years as students begin to prepare for their first GCSE exam in the summer.
-Students are provided with support afterschool, and Saturday interventions.
+Years 10 and 11 are important years as students begin to prepare for their first GCSE exam in the summer.
+Students are provided with support afterschool.